 How to Set A Romantic Valentine’s Day Tablescape

 I’ve talked many times about “shopping my house”.

 It’s a great way to decorate for each season, but also stay on budget.

 For this tablescape, I’m thrilled to say I didn’t have to buy anything-except two donuts.

-Here is what I started with.
-This gorgeous crushed velvet fabric is the perfect backdrop for a soft and romantic tablescape:
+This gorgeous crushed velvet fabric makes a great backdrop for a soft and romantic tablescape.